Residence du Soleil

 |Further details indoors|

-The apartment is in a long-established area of low rise buildings, a mixture of holiday rental and owner-occupied, with private parking and secure shared gardens that are maintained by 'gardiens' who live close by.
+The apartment is in a long-established area of low rise buildings, a mixture of holiday rental and owner-occupied, with private parking and secure shared gardens.
 Whilst close to all amenities it is far from busy roads.

 Facilities for families with young children include highchair, cot and baby changing mat.